Call for Papers

 Drug Court Review

 The Drug Court Review invites manuscripts for an upcoming issue focusing on innovative treatments and approaches employed by specialized court programs.
-The deadline for submissions is July 31, 2018, with an anticipated publication date of December 2018.
+The deadline for submissions is August 31, 2018, with an anticipated publication date of Spring 2019.

 For decades, the treatment court movement has pioneered the development of innovative court approaches to address the underlying issues of criminal justice involvement.
 Changes in the fields of criminal justice, mental and behavioral health, medicine, and technology and shifting trends in social problems highlight the need for treatment court programs to also evolve in their responses.
 As such, topics of particular interest to this issue of Drug Court Review include, but are not limited to: